mootools/mootools-core/Docs/Native/Function.md

 Function Method: run {#Function:run}
 ------------------------------------

 Runs the Function with specified arguments and binding.
-Kinda like .apply but reversed and with support for single argument.
+The same as apply but reversed and with support for a single argument.

 ### Syntax: